 The number two is to create the job description.
 But, please, be clear on what you are looking for.
-First you’re going to list all of the technical duties of the position, then you’re going to list personal skill-sets — and we’re not talking about familiarity with Microsoft Office, we’re talking about what is your firm or office culture and how do you want that person to fit in.
+First, you’re going to list all of the technical duties of the position, then you’re going to list personal skill sets — and we’re not talking about familiarity with Microsoft Office.
+We’re talking about what is your firm or office culture and how you want that person to fit in.
 Do you want someone brilliant who has low energy to answer the phone?
-Or are you looking for someone who’s cheering and bubbly?
+Or are you looking for someone cheering and bubbly?
 That would be the first impression of your firm.

-We’ve been able to find really awesome receptionist for some of our clients and that’s an important thing to mention because when somebody thinks they’re getting hired for a clerical position but then two weeks later you say “oh! by the way, I need you to make a hundred calls and I need you to set people up for consultations and for sales meetings”… may be that assistant, who may not like the phone, is likely going to say “that’s not what I signed up for”.
+We’ve been able to find really awesome receptionists for some of our clients, and that’s an important thing to mention because when somebody thinks they’re getting hired for a clerical position but then two weeks later you say, “oh! by the way, I need you to make a hundred calls and I need you to set people up for consultations and for sales meetings”… maybe that assistant, who may not like the phone, is likely going to say “that’s not what I signed up for.”
 In our experience sometimes you can find that unicorn that would gladly do the phone calls, but most of the time you can’t, so the more specific you are, the better.

 3. Test, Test, Test.

-It can be whatever it is you can set up an email filter to automatically light out anything that doesn’t have that exact thing you asked for, so if 100 people apply, maybe you’re going to get about 20 that do it the right way.
-That’s the first test and it will tell you if the candidate has good reading comprehension skills and attention to details.
+It can be whatever it is.
+You can set up an email filter to automatically light out anything that doesn’t have that exact thing you asked for, so if 100 people apply, maybe you’re going to get about 20 that do it the right way.
+That’s the first test, and it will tell you if the candidate has good reading comprehension skills and attention to detail.
 Then, we give a quiz that we recommend you to be a written quiz that you can develop for that specific position you want to fill.
-For example, if it’s for a dynamic virtual position you can ask “Please film yourself on your phone 30 seconds of why you want this job and send it back to us along with 5 to 10 other written questions”; if it’s for a marketing assistant you can ask “Please design 10 different Facebook post and 10 different Instagram posts and tell us why you designed each one”.
-Of course, don’t give the candidate a whole week’s full of work, just two to three hours and from that 20, now you’re looking at the test results from probably three.
+For example, if it’s for a dynamic virtual position, you can ask, “Please film yourself on your phone for 30 seconds why you want this job and send it back to us along with 5 to 10 other written questions”; if it’s for a marketing assistant you can ask “Please design 10 different Facebook post and 10 different Instagram posts and tell us why you designed each one”.
+Of course, don’t give the candidate a whole week’s full of work, just two to three hours, and from that 20, now you’re looking at the test results from probably three.
 The last test would be the interview.
-From these three interviews, you can hide the last test and the one who gets it right will be your next assistant and, most importantly, the RIGHT one.
+From these three interviews, you can hide the last test, and the one who gets it right will be your next assistant and, most importantly, the RIGHT one.